Chenkai0515/hbv-nanopore-wgs-pipeline/README.md

 # HBV Nanopore WGS Pipeline

+> **For Reviewers**: You can reproduce the full pipeline on a small test dataset in ~10-20 minutes.
+> See [`examples/README.md`](examples/README.md) for quick start instructions.
+> Run `./run_pipeline.sh examples/example_config.yaml --sample 10090 --dry-run` for a preview.

 A comprehensive bioinformatics pipeline for **Hepatitis B Virus (HBV)** whole-genome sequencing analysis using Oxford Nanopore long-read data.

-- End-to-end HBV Nanopore WGS pipeline from raw FASTQ to unified-coordinate variants
-- Fully reproducible: conda environments + YAML config + single entry script
-- HBV-specific algorithmic components: rotated reference system, host tail trimming, dual-variant-caller integration

 ## Overview